sprusr/sprusr.github.io/portfolio.md

 permalink: /portfolio/
 ---

-The sites I've designed

 * [Hakke](http://hakke.net/)
 * [TDSolarGroup](http://tdsolargroup.org/)

-I'm always looking for more potential work!
+I'm based in Birmingham and always looking for more work!